 \subsection{Common Roots of the SAOM and the TERGM}

-The inferential study of temporal dynamics in networks goes back to the 1970s and 1980s, with pioneering work by \citet{holland1977dynamic}, \citet{iacobucci1988general}, \citet{robins2001random}, \citet{runger1980longitudinal}, and \citet{wasserman1986statistical, wasserman1988sequential}.
-Both models we consider here were inspired by this literature.\footnote{Both models are also related to the relational events model \citep{butts2008relational}, a third longitudinal network model that is applicable to temporally fine-grained sequences of edges.
-While all three models share the property that one can incorporate sufficient statistics for capturing network dependence, the REM is not considered further in our comparison because it is not applicable to panel network data.}
+The inferential study of temporal dynamics in networks goes back to the 1970s and 1980s, with pioneering work by \citet{holland1977dynamic}, \citet{iacobucci1988general}, \citet{wasserman1996logit}, \citet{robins2001random}, \citet{runger1980longitudinal}, and \citet{wasserman1986statistical, wasserman1988sequential}.
+Both models we consider here were inspired by this literature.\footnote{Both models are also related to the relational event model (REM) \citep{butts2008relational} and the dynamic network actor model (DyNAM) \citep{stadtfeld2017interactions}, two separate longitudinal network models that are applicable to temporally fine-grained sequences of edges (for a comparison of the two, see the debate by \citealt{stadtfeld2017dynamic}, \citealt{butts2017comment}, and \citealt{stadtfeld2017rejoinder}).
+While the four models share the property that one can incorporate sufficient statistics for capturing network dependence, the REM and DyNAM are not considered further in our comparison because they are not applicable to panel network data.}

 A natural starting point in comparing the TERGM and the SAOM is an account of their many similarities, followed by a comparison of their differences.
 The mathematical hearts of the TERGM and SAOM are very similar and are both related to the (non-temporal) exponential random graph model (ERGM) \citep{wasserman1996logit}.
 The models differ only in their sets of possible permutations, their treatment of temporal dynamics, and their estimation strategies (discussed in the next two sections).